Consultations

 View the dog control PSPO FAQs

-The public consultation will commence on 15 May and will close at midnight on 15 June.
+The public consultation commenced on 15 May and has closed as of midnight on 15 June.